Updated

 Free plan (inspections, hazard reporting, incident reports, safety scorecard — 30-day history); Premium at $20/user/mo ($16 billed annually)

-The OSHA 300 log capability on the Premium tier ($16–$20/user/month) extends Safesite into recordkeeping territory.
-The platform also supports VPP (Voluntary Protection Program) and SHARP (Safety and Health Achievement Recognition Program) compliance, which positions it for companies pursuing OSHA's voluntary compliance programs as a pathway to reduced inspections and improved safety standing.
+The OSHA 300 log capability on the Premium tier ($16–$20/user/month) moves Safesite closer to recordkeeping.
+The platform also supports VPP (Voluntary Protection Program) and SHARP (Safety and Health Achievement Recognition Program) workflows for companies pursuing OSHA voluntary programs.

 The limitation is compliance depth and historical data access.
-The free tier's 30-day reporting history limit creates a practical problem: OSHA requires employers to maintain injury and illness records for at least five years (29 CFR 1904.33).
-If your historical data disappears after 30 days on the free plan, you're not actually maintaining OSHA-compliant records — you're running inspections.
-The Premium tier removes this limitation, but the 300 log automation depth (specifically 300A annual summaries and 301 individual reports) is less thoroughly documented than what iReportSource, BasinCheck, or VelocityEHS provide.
+The free tier's 30-day reporting history limit creates a practical problem because OSHA requires employers to maintain injury and illness records for at least five years (29 CFR 1904.33).
+Premium removes that limit, but the depth of 300A annual summary and 301 incident report automation is less clear than it is with recordkeeping-first tools.

 Key Features